Transforming From Automation To True Intelligence

 None of these technologies work in a silo.
 Together, these different advances are making it possible to do more with artificial intelligence.
 As the “intelligence” of AI grows, so does its real-world applications, especially in healthcare.

-Automation bots that can make decisions will change healthcare by becoming a true digital workforce.
+Automation bots that can make decisions will change healthcare by becoming a true AI workforce.

 AI is uniquely positioned to disrupt healthcare: from digesting huge amounts of data, interoperability challenges, and a pressing need for change.
 Healthcare is facing a nursing shortage, physician burnout, overwhelming administrative complexity, and rising costs.
 Automation bots may be the solution.
 By combining the brute force power of RPA with the problem solving and decision-making skills of machine learning and deep learning, AI bots can connect healthcare’s disparate data sets to help with everything from billing to fraud to improving the scope of research.

 Automation bots that can make decisions are already improving provider’s administrative and operational workflows – and they’re tackling more complex tasks than ever before, from benefit checks to claim management.
 And unlike the simple RPA bots of the past, these automation bots continue to add value over time by finding new insights and opportunities for improvement.
 With healthcare’s constantly changing landscape and complex administrative processes, we need AI to handle more of the workload.
 AI reduces errors, finds and tackles waste, and frees up human employees to focus on patient care, not paperwork.

 Let’s look at two examples of how bots are automating some of healthcare’s processes: